zhanglynz/sampling_b/docs/sampling.md

 $$

 - **Poisson sampling:**
-The setting is the same as Bernoulli sampling except that the selection probabilities for units are not all equal.
+The setting is the same as that in Bernoulli sampling except that the selection probabilities for units are not all equal.
 The distribution of the sample size is called *Poisson binomial distribution*.
 - **Conditional Poisson sampling:**